Duties and responsibilities

 When the release of patient information is authorized by a court order or by legislation, it is prudent for a physician to notify the patient.

-For more information see the articles, "Medical records: Advice about maintaining their integrity and providing them to lawyers" and "When to disclose confidential information."
+For more information see the articles, "Did you know?
+You need authorization to provide medical records to lawyers" and "When to disclose confidential information."

 Release of children's records